-Can You Get a DUI on Private Property or in a Driveway?
-What You Need to Know
+Can You Get a DUI on Private Property or in Your Driveway

 Private property DUI law overview - riccio law

-Driving under the influence of alcohol or drugs is a serious offense, but can you still face DUI (Driving Under the Influence) or OUI (Operating Under the Influence) charges if you’re driving on private property or in your own driveway?
+Driving under the influence of alcohol or drugs is a serious offense, but can you still face charges if you’re driving on private property or in your own driveway?
 In Massachusetts, the answer is yes, but the application of these laws can be nuanced.
-In this blog post, we’ll break down the key aspects of DUI/OUI laws in Massachusetts, how they apply to private property, and what you should do if you find yourself facing these charges.
+If you’re accused of a DUI on private property in Massachusetts, it’s important to understand how the rules apply and what defenses might exist.

 Understanding DUI/OUI Laws in Massachusetts

-In Massachusetts, DUI is officially referred to as OUI, or Operating Under the Influence.
-The state takes a strict stance against impaired driving, punishing those who operate motor vehicles with a blood alcohol concentration (BAC) of 0.08% or higher, or those who are impaired by drugs or alcohol.
+In the Commonwealth, the legal term is OUI (Operating Under the Influence).
+The state takes a strict stance against drunk or drug-impaired driving, punishing those who operate motor vehicles with a blood alcohol concentration (BAC) of 0.08% or higher, or those who are impaired by drugs or alcohol.
 The primary goal of these laws is to protect public safety by deterring impaired driving.

 Can You Be Charged with DUI/OUI on Private Property?